When you understand how new ideas are formed, you can improve your ability to come up with better ones.

 Tips For Getting Ideas Flowing:

-Read more!
-Whether it be on the specific category of the problem you are wanting to solve or reading other people’s experiences with creativity.
+- Read more!
+Whether it be in the specific category of the problem you are wanting to solve or reading other people’s experiences with creativity.
 Big Magic by Elizabeth Gilbert is an excellent read for those wanting to enhance their creativity.